*This post may contain affiliate links.*

 We start our day by eating breakfast together at the table.
-Usually we watch some YouTube videos on our current unit study.
+Usually we watch some YouTube videos on our current unit study or read a book.

 After breakfast we do our chores.
 Every day we clean out the dishwasher and fill it back up.
 Then we clean one level of our house, which Sicily helps me do.
 I buy Honest Company cleaners because they are safe for her to use.
 I’ll spray a towel and she wipes down hard surfaces.
 On Tuesday, we do Laundry.
 Sicily likes to help fold towels and match socks.